 4. Idea boards

 Information on Pinterest is saved and organized on boards.
 You have the flexibility to name the boards and can pin as many items as you would like on each board.
-This board is my “Places I Want to Go Board.”
+This board is my Wanderlust for Travel Bugs.

 5. Pin things

-What is a “pin?”
+What is a pin?
 This is an image added to Pinterest — it can be uploaded from your computer or a website.
 Best pinning practices: pin from the original source, pin from permalinks, give credit to the the source.
-It is also helpful to give your new pin a great desciption.
-This joy saying can be found here.
+It is also helpful to give your new pin a great description.

-The easiest way to pin things is using the “pin it” button to your bookmarks bar.
+The easiest way to pin things is using the save it button to your bookmarks bar.
 There is a handy video link here with instruction if you need them.
-Using the Pin It Button, you can pin anything from the interwebs and save it on a board for future reference.
+Using the Save It Button, you can pin anything from the interwebs and save it on a board for future reference.